jscomplete/reactful/packages/reactful-main/README.md

     react init

 If that directory already has files, reactful will ask you if you want to override them.

-You can also use init-full to update an existing Redux/React app.

 ### Creating Components